Billy bookcases are great for home storage, but you’ve probably heard they can sag. We’ve done the research to give you the real scoop.

-Billy bookcases do sometimes sag.
-However, Ikea says they are constantly improving the shelf strength.
-How much sag is expected in Billy bookcases is a combination of several factors as listed below.
+Billy bookcases sometimes sag.
+However, Ikea says they are constantly improving thee shelf strength.
+The amount of sag expected in Billy bookcases depends on several factors, as listed below.

 Why do Billy Bookcase Shelves Sag?